Back to Resources

 Engage the Brain: Cognitive Exercise

 The brain thrives on stimulation.
 Neuroplasticity—the brain's ability to form new connections—continues throughout life.
 Engaging in activities that challenge the mind can help maintain cognitive function and delay the onset of dementia.
 This includes reading, completing crossword puzzles, playing strategy games (like chess or bridge), learning a new language, or taking up a new instrument.
-The key is to choose activities that are novel and slightly challenging.
+The key is to choose activities that are novel and slightly challenging to keep the neural pathways firing.

 The Mind-Body Connection: Physical Activity